daviduhlir/ai-assistant-chat/README.md

     return `Hello, ${name}!`;
   }
 }

+// Create an instance of AssistantChat const chat = new MyChat(openAI, 'You are a helpful assistant.');

 // Send a prompt to the assistant const response = await chat.prompt('What is my user ID?', 5);